dkaramitros/pyDyBulbs/README.md

 ## Information

-This Python package allows to compute and plot Dynamic Stress Bulbs for Dynamic Stress Bulbs for Harmonic Vertical Point Loads in Homogenous Soil.
+This Python package allows to compute and plot Dynamic Stress Bulbs for Harmonic Vertical Point Loads in Homogenous Soil.

 Note that a relevant publication is currently under review in the ASCE Journal of Geotechnical and Geoenvironmental Engineering